 Ethan White is an Associate Professor at the University of Florida and a Moore Investigator in Data-Driven Discovery.
 He studies ecological systems using data-intensive approaches and is actively involved in open science and computational training.
 Ethan is a member of the Software Carpentry Advisory Council, the editorial board of PeerJ, and the board of directors of Impactstory.
 He tweets at @ethanwhite.

 Past Steering Committee Members

 Greg Wilson co-founded the Software Carpentry project in 1998 after receiving his PhD in Computer Science from the University of Edinburgh.
-He is currently the Director of Instructor Training for the Software Carpentry Foundation.
+He was previously the Executive Director and Director of Instructor Training for the Software Carpentry Foundation and now works at Data Camp.
 Greg tweets at @gvwilson.